TEXT-S&P rates Sierra Timeshare 2012-1 Receivables Funding

 securitization backed by vacation ownership interval (timeshare) loans.

--- We assigned our ratings to the class A and B notes.
+-- We assigned our preliminary ratings to the class A and B notes.

 The note issuance is an asset-backed securities transaction backed by vacation